 \section{Constraints on the parameter space of the scalar LQ model}

-In this section, we provide the treatment over the parameter space for the LQ model described in section~\ref{sec:LQmodel}.
+In this section, we provide the treatment of the parameter space for the LQ model described in Section~\ref {sec:LQmodel}.
 We first discuss the latest limits on the LQ mass imposed by ATLAS and CMS experiments.
-Following that, we use various processes to restrict the LQ couplings to fermions.
-The muon magnetic moment and the experimental limit on the LFV decay Br($\tau \to \mu \gamma$) are employed to constraint the couplings $y^{L,R}_{ff}$.
-The $R_{D^{(*)}}$ anomalies is also considered.
+After that, we examine various processes to restrict the LQ couplings to fermions.
+Specifically, we consider the muon magnetic moment, the experimental limit on the LFV decay Br($\tau \to \mu \gamma$), and the $R_{D^{(*)}}$ anomalies in our analysis.